-Pursuant to Ordinance No. 700, which established Commercial Cannabis regulations for the City of Commerce, the City commenced the development agreement process at the beginning of October of 2018. and The Cure Company, LLC were first allowed to pursue a Commercial Cannabis Permit and permanent State licensing for commercial cannabis activity in 2019.
+Pursuant to Ordinance No. 700, which established Commercial Cannabis regulations for the City of Commerce, the City commenced the development agreement process at the beginning of October of 2018.
+ABC Commerce, LLC was first allowed to pursue a Commercial Cannabis Permit and permanent State licensing for commercial cannabis activity in 2019.
 Specific information about their application is included in the analysis section below.

 Ordinance No. 700 also established a process by which Commercial Cannabis Permit related Development Agreements could be amended depending on the requested change.
-On January 19, 2022, the Planning Commission considered amended and restated Development Agreement to replace Development Agreement No 724 to incorporate an expansion of square footage.
-The Planning Commission voted to recommend that the City Council adopt an ordinance approving amended and restated Development Agreement to replace Development Agreement No 724.
+On January 19, 2022, the Planning Commission considered amended and restated Development Agreement to replace Development Agreement No 727 to incorporate a request for change of ownership.
+The Planning Commission voted to recommend that the City Council an ordinance approving an amended and restated Development Agreement to replace Development Agreement No 727.